-Can a US citizen register a .ca domain?
+Can a US citizen do a canadian domain name registration?

 Unfortunately, not unless they meet the Canadian Presence requirement policy set by CIRA;